 "I love you, Sara."

 "I know."
 In his way, he probably did.
-She lifted her face, felt his lips soft on hers.
+She lifted her face and felt his lips soft on hers.
 "I love you, too, Ollie."
 Enough to walk away when that was what was good for him.
 "Now go home and get some sleep."

 It was only once he was gone that she realized he had no home anymore.